AhmedAbuelnour/Flaminco/Flaminco.RabbitMQ.Amqp/README.md

 Build and run your application.
 MassTransit will automatically:

-1. Discover all consumers decorated with the `QueueConsumerAttribute`
-2. Create the required queues if they do not exist
+1. Create the required queues if they do not exist
-3. Configure retries and move failed messages to a queue with the `_error` suffix
+2. Configure retries and move failed messages to a queue with the `_error` suffix

 Publishers will be registered as scoped services and will be available for dependency injection wherever needed.